packardG/Snap-Snack/README.md

 Step 1: If not already installed on your machine, install Node.js from the official website (https://nodejs.org/en/)

-Step 2: Assuming you are using Linux/Unix, 'cd' into the project directory
+Step 2: Assuming you are using Linux/Unix, 'cd' into the project directory: `cd snap_snack`

-	`$ cd snap_snack`
-	Then, install the dependencies we’ve used with this command:
+Step 3: Next, install the dependencies we've used with this command: `npm install`

-	`$ npm install`
-	Once done with the install process run this next command to start the web server.
+Step 4: Once, the install is complete, you can start the web server with this command: `node index.js`
-	`$ node index.js`

 Now you should see an output in the terminal like this:
 $ Example app listening on port 8080!